wtsi-medical-genomics/snoopy/docs/source/guide/index.rst

 Batch
 ^^^^^
-In this mode, you can review **several** sets of sequence files (eg several single individual or several trios).
+In this mode, you can review **several** sets of sequence files (e.g. several individuals or several trios).
 To avoid having to manually select by hand each file to review in each session, the batch mode accepts a JSON file which lists all of the sequence files and the variant locations. :doc:`/file_formats` provides a detailed description of the batch JSON specification.

 1. Start up snoopy, refer to `Starting Snoopy`_ for guidance.
 2. Click "Go Batch"